 Childcare is available for those who register in advance.

 This 12-Step program is for ages 25 and under who are battling addictions of any type.
-The group meets Thursdays at 7 pm Central Time in Building B, room B206, as well as online via Zoom.
+The group meets 2nd and 4th Thursdays at 7 pm Central Time in Building B, Room B206, as well as online via Zoom.
 For in person meetings, please access by using the south doors of Building B.

 For questions about 12-Step Young Adult Recovery Group call Marni Ellis at 913-544-0707, or email using the form below.